bisq-network/bisq-website/_posts/2019-03-13-dao-benefits-funding.md

 This is where the issues start.

-While companies are not required by law to make a profit, in practice, the incentives for company executives to maximize profits are strong.
+While companies are not required by law to make a profit, in practice, the incentives for company executives to maximize profits are overwhelming.
 Investors need returns, executives want big paydays, media vies for attention, and everyone is hungry for power and status—and the result is whatever can be monetized will be monetized, and so, data is sold.

 #### A Better Way: Beyond the Corporation